-The WCC Financial Aid Committee selects the recipients for the scholarships awarded by the foundations.
+The WCC Educaitonal Foundaiton staff review the applicaitons, and WCC Financial Aid Committee approves the recipients for the scholarships awarded by the foundations.
 Selected scholarships may be advertised in the service area for first-time students.
 Unless otherwise noted, financial need is required for selection.
 In some cases, a scholarship is awarded only after a student has completed one semester of enrollment.
-Applications are available online.
+Applications are available online and must be completed for each Fall and Spring semester.